Edited by Terence P. Ward

 Xaire, Haides and your host of many!
 May our inevitable knowledge of you not come too swiftly, or be delayed overlong past when mercy is preferable.

-Host of Many can be purchased in digital format through Barnes and Noble, Kindle, kobo, Apple/iBooks, Scribd, and Vivlio, with more platforms to follow.
-It will soon be available in print format.
+Host of Many can be purchased in paperback from Amazon, and in digital format through Barnes and Noble, Kindle, kobo, Apple/iBooks, Scribd, and Vivlio, with more platforms to follow.
 All of the proceeds from Host of Many — as well as many of the other volumes in the Bibliotheca Alexandrina series — will be used to help promote the revival of the worship of the Greek and Egyptian Gods, with a portion of the proceeds given to a worthy charitable organization in their name.
 So, not only will you be getting a wonderful book about the modern worship of the spirits of the underworld, but your money will be going to do good work and help the revival of ancient polytheistic religions.

 ATTENTION Librarians, Teachers and Retailers: Host of Many is also available at reduced cost for academic institutions, lending libraries (public and private) and retailers.
 Email email@example.com with any questions.